IOTechSystems/xrt-examples/DeviceServices/gps/README.md

 When one of the above conditions has been met the following Driver options should be updated:

 * GpsdHostname : Updated to either the IP address of the GPSD instance or the container name
-* GpsdPort : The default port is 2947 however if changed this should be updated to match
+* GpsdPort : The default port for GPSD is 2947 however if changed this should be updated to match
 * GpsdMode : Default is "poll" with "nopoll" being the other option

 ### Setting environment variables

-XRT_PROFILE_DIR - This shoukld be the path to the proile directory for example:
+XRT_PROFILE_DIR - This should be the path to the proile directory, for example:
 ```
 export XRT_PROFILE_DIR=/path/to/examples/DeviceServices/gps/config/profiles/
 ```

-XRT_STATE_DIR - This should be the path to the state directory for example:
+XRT_STATE_DIR - This should be the path to the state directory, for example:
 ```
 export XRT_STATE_DIR=/path/to/examples/DeviceServices/gps/state
 ```